drbean/edit/taro/interview.md

 A balance between the ancestors and the other world and this world is what I am trying to achieve in my music.
 This feeling is something I think I realized because of the opportunity I have been given to pursue my career in Nara.

-Ogaki: This time, it is through Hirai Kei, active nationally in drama that this dedicatory live event at Tenkawa Dai-Benzai Taisha is being realized.
-Because it is a special unit put together by Hirai and it will be produced by him, it is being eagerly anticipated.
+Ogaki: This time, it is through Hirai Kay, active nationally in drama that this dedicatory live event at Tenkawa Dai-Benzai Taisha is being realized.
+Because it is a special unit put together by Hirai just for this event and it will be produced by him, it is being eagerly anticipated.

 Wouldn't it be great if I sang my original song, "Hana to Nare."
 What about you?

 Matsumoto: I really like Yoshino.
 And the idea of being able to play at Tenkawa Shrine really makes me happy.
 I wonder what kind of production Hirai will put together.
-Slow tempo
+Slow tempo pieces where all the sound qualities of the shakuhachi can be featured and vigorous pieces, both are fun.
+Thinking about comping well for a group, I believe I want to contribute a workman-like performance, here 1 millimeter before, there 2 millimeter after.
+Studying shakuhachi honkyoku, you completely understand making sounds fit in.
+Finding the right place to do that is important.